Legend of Tarzan Movie Review: You Can’t Keep A Good Man Down

 But enough of the plot, here’s what you’ll remember from the film:infant Tarzan being cradled by his foster mother; an ape (the animals aren’t real, but simulations); young Tarzan saving Jane’s life from his own tribe of apes; lots of swinging through the jungle on vines; and some steamy love scenes between the extremely photogenic Jane and Tarzan.

-When all the noise and dust settles, rest assured there’s going to be a happy ending for our legends, and the country they came to save.
+When all the noise and dust settles, rest assured there’s going to be a happy ending for our legends.
 Who could ask for anything more?